Tristão da Cunha: Discovery of Tristan da Cunha Archipelago

 On this voyage Tristão da Cunha discovered a group of remote islands in the south Atlantic Ocean, 2816 km from South Africa.
 Although rough seas prevented a landing then, he named the main island after himself, Ilha de Tristão da Cunha, which was later anglicized to Tristan da Cunha.

 Battle of Barawa

 He then set his eyes on Ajuran Empire territory, where the Battle of Barawa was fought.
 The Portuguese soldiers burned the city and looted it.
 The inhabitants who had fled to the interior would eventually return and rebuild the city.
 Tristão da Cunha was wounded in this battle.
-After that battle, he captured Socotra, passing near Mogadishu.
+After that battle, he captured Socotra.

 Capture of Socotra

 In 1507, a Portuguese fleet commanded by Tristão da Cunha with Afonso de Albuquerque landed at the then capital of Suq and captured the port after a stiff battle.
 Their objective was to set a base in a strategic place on the route to India and to liberate the presumed friendly Christians from Islamic rule.
 The architect Tomás Fernandes started to build a fortress at Suq, the Forte de São Miguel de Socotorá.
 The lack of a proper harbour for wintering led to the loss of many moored Portuguese ships, the most important of which was the Santo António galleon under the command of captain Manuel Pais da Veiga.
 The infertility of the land led to famine and sickness in the garrison, and the Portuguese abandoned the island in 1511.